-I started working on a new Unix system yesterday -- an HP-UX system I've never worked on before -- and I quickly realized that I needed some Perl modules installed.
-While working with another person the question quickly came up, "How do you know where Perl is looking for currently installed modules?"
+I started working on a new Unix system yesterday — an HP-UX system I’ve never worked on before — and quickly realized that I needed some Perl modules installed.
+While working with another person the question quickly came up, “How do you know where Perl is looking for currently installed modules?”

 @INC variable that contains the directories it will search in when you specify that you want to include a module, but you can’t look at it like an environment variable.

 Although Perl doesn’t have something like the CLASSPATH environment variable you can easily look at, you can print the

 @INC variable with a simple one-line command.
 The following Perl command shows the directories that Perl looks in when it tries to load modules:

 perl -e 'print "@INC";'